d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 We know that the brain is capable of very sophisticated statistical analysis.
 As such, it is worth asking, just *how powerful* a Deep Network could be.
-This question has been answered multiple times, e.g. in :cite:`Cybenko.1989` in the context of multilayer perceptrons, and in :cite:`micchelli1984interpolation` in the context of Reproducing Kernel Hilbert Spaces in a way that could be seen as RBF networks with a single hidden layer.
+This question has been answered multiple times, e.g. in :cite:`Cybenko.1989` in the context of MLPs, and in :cite:`micchelli1984interpolation` in the context of Reproducing Kernel Hilbert Spaces in a way that could be seen as RBF networks with a single hidden layer.
 These (and related results) suggest that even with a single-hidden-layer network, given enough nodes (possibly absurdly many),